dotnet-ad/Humper/README.md

 #### `IBox Create(float x, float y, float width, float height)`

-Creates a new box with given coordinates and size.
+Create a new box in the world.

 #### `bool Remove(IBox box)`

-Removes a box from the world.
+Remove the specified box from the world.

 #### `IBox Find(float x, float y, float width, float height)`

+Find the boxes contained in the given area of the world.

+#### `IHit Hit(Vector2 point, IEnumerable<IBox> ignoring = null)`

-Queries the world to find all boxes in a given area.
+Queries the world to find the nearest colliding point from a given position.

+#### `IHit Hit(Vector2 origin, Vector2 destination, IEnumerable<IBox> ignoring = null)`

+Queries the world to find the nearest colliding position from an oriented segment.

+#### `IHit Hit(RectangleF origin, RectangleF destination, IEnumerable<IBox> ignoring = null)`

+Queries the world to find the nearest colliding position from a moving rectangle.

-### Box
+### IBox

 A box represents any object of your physical world as an Axis-Aligned-Bounding-Boxes (*a rectangle that cannot be rotated*).